19revey/prompt-blur-anything/README.md

 A VLM-based tool to blur objects in images/videos, based on Florence-2 and SMA2.

 - Prompt-based Object Detection using Florence-2
-- Boxes from Florence-2 are processed by SAM2 for segmentation
+- Bounding boxes from Florence-2 are processed by SAM2 for segmentation

 ## Examples:
 ### Blur babies in the picture